 "Jeff wasn't quite sold on it, so he wanted Zoe and I to go and take a look at it," Keegan said.
 "I spent two hours driving around the property with Zoe and TJ just seeing if it was even a possible place for a pro tour elite series.
 When we got there, it was like, 'Oh man.
 We can build something amazing here.'"

-After Keegan designed the course and Spring – the 2021 tournament director – had made some final tweaks, they'd created a monster that featured three par 5s over 1,190 feet/363 meters and plenty of other holes requiring massive power.
-The course let top distance players shine and left little sanctuary for players who base their games more finesse than power.
+After Keegan designed the course at a sprint, Spring – the 2021 tournament director – made some final tweaks.
+Together they'd created a monster that featured three par 5s over 1,190 feet/363 meters and plenty of other holes requiring massive power.
+The course let top distance players shine and left little sanctuary for players who based their games more on finesse than power.

-Here are some of the standout moments from the 2021 and 2019 Portland Opens.
+Here are some of the standout moments from past Portland Opens.

 The Heartbreak of Kevin Jones

 Yes, Eagle McMahon won a dramatic 2021 Portland Open, and, yes, Paul McBeth nearly came back from the chase card to force a playoff.
 But if you've watched the final round of the 2021 Portland Open, what truly lingers is the devastating sequence of events that Kevin Jones endured on hole 15.